 Dr. Xidos is currently working towards her certification in Chiropractic Pediatrics from the ICPA which is a 1.5 year program which focuses on the treatment of women before, during and after pregnancy, and children.
 In addition to that she is completing a subspecialty in pediatrics called Neurosensory Integration through the Intersect 4 Kids program which focuses on treatment of kids with autism, sensory disorders, ADD etc.

-Dr. Xidos had originally intended to go to medical school, but then due to her own back problems discovered chiropractic in her early twenties.
-She has an older brother who is an ER doctor and he encouraged her to become a chiropractor, being an advocate for chiropractic himself.
-Through his support and encouragement she took a year to research her options and realized that chiropractic was the best choice for her.
+Dr. Xidos originally intended to go to medical school, but then due to her own lower back problems discovered chiropractic in her early twenties.
+She has an older brother who is an ER doctor and he suggested that she consider chiropractic, being an advocate for chiropractic care himself.
+With his support and encouragement she took a year to research her options and realized that chiropractic was the best choice for her.
 She applied to the best school for chiropractic, Palmer College in Iowa, and was accepted with a scholarship.

 In her off time, Dr. Xidos is very active.
-She enjoys a wide variety of activities including hiking, hot yoga, snowboarding, surfing, martial arts, and circus aerials.
-She has goals of climbing Kilimanjaro and to base camp of Everest.
+She enjoys a wide variety of activities including hiking, crossfit, hot yoga, snowboarding, surfing, martial arts, and circus aerials.
+She is most often found hiking a steep summit within a few hour drive of Seattle with her furry companion Jett.
+She loves to travel and explore other countries, and has goals of climbing Kilimanjaro and to base camp of Everest.
 Dr. Xidos believes that you can only lead by example, so by living a life filled with exercise, healthy eating, proper supplementation, regular chiropractic care and a daily regime of rehabilitative exercise and stretching, she can influence her patients to change their own lifestyles accordingly.